Friday, April 10, 2026

 Clothes in cupboards in a basket

-Buy a wall moisiture detector
+Buy a wall moisture detector

-Is it too much to ask it
+Is it too much to ask it?

 I known skiers keep warm in snow